When I was six-years-old, I disavowed divorce…certain that remaining married was a simple matter of decisiveness.

 I avoided business classes in college, because I didn’t want to follow in my father’s footsteps.
 Ten years later, I won an award for women entrepreneurs.
 I agreed (reluctantly) to preside over a national organization.
 And I’ve been hell-bent on devaluing the profession ever since.*

 I’d prefer to spend my days playing quietly in the garden.
 Or flopped on the couch, lazily reading my life away.
 You know: reclusively avoiding people.
-Instead, I run one of the busiest community clinics in the country, and I can’t leave my house without bumping into someone I know.
+Instead, I built one of the busiest acupuncture practices in the country, and I can’t leave my house without bumping into someone I know.

 God has a wicked sense of humor.

-I moved my two boys and four cats (tho now it’s a beagle, a cat and two kittens) hundreds of miles from my Midwestern family, because I’d fallen in love with someone out East.
-When he later left me, I stayed because I’d fallen in love with Frederick, MD.
+I moved my two boys and four cats (tho now it’s a beagle and two kittens three cats and a canary) hundreds of miles from my Midwestern family, because I’d fallen in love with someone out East.
+When that relationship unraveled, I stayed because I’d fallen in love with Frederick, MD.

 I’ve learned to live by a verse in the Upanishads: “This is perfect, that is perfect.
 From the perfect springs the perfect.
 Take the perfect from the perfect, and only the perfect remains.”